 Abstract

-In the context of pain, extinction learning has been shown to be slower or incomplete for aversive compared to appetitive cues (i.e., cues signaling pain increase and pain relief, respectively), potentially due to their higher biological relevance.
-In a therapeutic context, this asymmetry that has been discussed as indicative of a ‘better safe than sorry’ strategy could potentially be overcome by making patients aware of the change in contingency.
-Using a classical conditioning paradigm, we will test whether slower or incomplete learning from aversive than appetitive cues can be prevented when participants are explicitly informed about contingency changes using verbal instructions.
+In the context of pain, extinction learning has been shown to be slower or incomplete for aversive compared to appetitive cues (i.e., cues signaling pain exacerbation and pain relief, respectively), potentially due to their higher biological relevance.
+In a therapeutic context, this asymmetry that has been discussed as indicative of a ‘better safe than sorry strategy’ could potentially be overcome by making patients aware of the change in contingency.
+Using a classical conditioning paradigm, we will test whether slower or incomplete extinction learning from aversive than appetitive cues can be prevented when participants are explicitly informed about contingency changes using verbal instructions.
 Geometric figures will serve as conditioned stimuli, and individually calibrated temperature changes applied to capsaicin-pretreated skin, inducing pain exacerbation or pain relief, respectively, from tonic pain levels will serve as unconditioned stimuli.
 Behavioral measures (expectancy and valence ratings) and physiological measures (pupillometry, skin conductance responses) will be collected as outcome measures.
 Task-independent neural activity (resting-state functional magnetic resonance imaging) will be assessed prior to the behavioral paradigm.
-We expect stronger acquisition and extinction learning with instruction and will explore whether this effect is more pronounced for appetitive stimuli.
-Moreover, we intend to identify neural markers that predict the modulatory effects of expectations on appetitive and aversive learning.
+We expect stronger acquisition and extinction learning with instruction and will assess whether this effect is more pronounced for appetitive stimuli.
+Moreover, we intend to identify neural markers that are associated with the modulatory effects of expectations on appetitive and aversive learning.

 Keywords: Instructed extinction; expectation; pain conditioning; eye tracking; rsfMRI